 Throughout an impressive career in the field, Segal has led media relations, marketing and advertising campaigns – with impressive results – for clients from across the United States, Canada and around the world.
-Adam and The 2050 Group have been recognized for excellence by PR Week, the leading industry publication, numerous times.
+Segal and The 2050 Group have been recognized for excellence by PR Week, the leading industry publication, multiple times.

 With more than a decade of public relations and marketing experience, Adam J. Segal has grown a successful, nationally recognized agency servicing clients and leading their media relations and other public relations efforts around the country.

 In his work for entertainment, corporate, foundation/non-profit, and policy/political clients throughout the past decade, Adam has advised clients on, and developed, branding and advertising campaigns across a wide range of media formats including print, television, radio, Internet, and outdoor.
 His work has acheived diverse communications goals, reaching in some cases very specific, influential target audiences and in other cases hundreds of millions of people across the United States and around the world.

 Adam has successfully placed clients on every major network and many cable network television programs and in every major national newspaper and weekly news magazine.
 He has designed and executed complex Internet strategies for a wide range of clients with diverse goals from sales and fundraising to advocacy and policy actions.
 And he has produced dozens of notable events around the country from political campaign announcements and Capitol Hill press conferences to product launches, gala dinners and a high-profile rock concert.